 Tarbell Trail to Hidden Falls is a 11.2 mile out and back trail located near Yacolt, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible from March until June.
+The trail is primarily used for hiking, walking, horses, and mountain biking and is best used from March until June.
 Horses are also able to use this trail.

 The trail was in good shape, seemed like it was well used.
 The hike takes you through varied terrain, from clear cuts, old growth forest and finally at the end a beautiful falls.
 There are great views as well.
 The trail is well marked and easy to follow.